kyphan38/web/assets/docs/technical/vault - ongoing/6-assess-vault-tokens.md

 Key features

 - Every non-root token has a TTL, defining its validity period from creation or renewal
-  - Example: a new token with a 30-minute TTL is valid for 30 minutes from creation
+  - Example: A new token with a 30-minute TTL is valid for 30 minutes from creation
-  - Example: a renewed token gets a fresh 30-minute TTL
+  - Example: A renewed token gets a fresh 30-minute TTL
 - When TTL expires, the token is revoked and becomes invalid for authentication.
 Renewal must occur before expiration
   - Tokens may also have a Max TTL, limiting renewals; once reached, the token cannot be renewed further